algolia/algoliasearch-client-android/README.md

   * **PREFIX_ALL**: all query words are interpreted as prefixes,
   * **PREFIX_ALL**: only the last word is interpreted as a prefix (default behavior),
   * **PREFIX_NONE**: no query word is interpreted as a prefix.
 This option is not recommended.
- * **removeWordsIfNoResult**: This option to select a strategy to avoid having an empty result page.
+ * **removeWordsIfNoResults**: This option to select a strategy to avoid having an empty result page.
 There is three different option:
   * **REMOVE_LAST_WORDS**: when a query does not return any result, the last word will be added as optional (the process is repeated with n-1 word, n-2 word, ... until there is results),
   * **REMOVE_FIRST_WORDS**: when a query does not return any result, the first word will be added as optional (the process is repeated with second word, third word, ... until there is results),
   * **REMOVE_NONE**: No specific processing is done when a query does not return any result (default behavior).
- * **enableTypoTolerance**: if set to false, disable the typo-tolerance.
-Defaults to true.
  * **setMinWordSizeToAllowOneTypo**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 4.
  * **setMinWordSizeToAllowTwoTypos**: the minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 8.
+ * **enableTyposOnNumericTokens**: if set to false, disable typo-tolerance on numeric tokens (numbers).
+Default to false.
+ * **setTypoTolerance**:  This option allows you to control the number of typos in the result set:
+  * **TYPO_TRUE**: the typo-tolerance is enabled and all matching hits are retrieved.
+(Default behavior)
+  * **TYPO_FALSE**: the typo-tolerance is disabled.
+For example if one result match without typos, then all results with typos will be hidden.
+  * **TYPO_MIN**: only keep the results with the minimum number of typos.
+  * **TYPO_STRICT**: hits matching with 2 typos are not retrieved if there are some matching without typos.
+This option is useful if you want to avoid as much as possible false positive.
  * **enableTyposOnNumericTokens**: if set to false, disable typo-tolerance on numeric tokens (numbers).
 Default to true.
  * **ignorePlural**: If set to true, plural won't be considered as a typo (for example car/cars will be considered as equals).
 Default to false.
  * **restrictSearchableAttributes** List of attributes you want to use for textual search (must be a subset of the `attributesToIndex` index setting).
 Attributes are separated with a comma (for example `"name,address"`), you can also use a JSON string array encoding (for example encodeURIComponent("[\"name\",\"address\"]")).
 By default, all attributes specified in `attributesToIndex` settings are used to search.